Opted Out, Yet Tracked: Are Regulations Enough to Protect Your Privacy?: Results and Comprehensives Analysis

-In this section, we present and analyze our measurement results.
-We compare and contrast advertisers bidding behavior across personas and configurations, make statistical observations, and draw conclusions from those observations about advertisers' compliance under GDPR and CCPA.
+In this section, we analyze advertisers compliance when users opt-out of data processing and selling.
+We compare and contrast targeting by advertisers across personas and configurations, make statistical observations, and draw conclusions from those observations about advertisers' compliance under GDPR and CCPA.
+We present our findings at the granularity of individual CMP because some CMPs might better handle user consent than the others.
+We measure advertisers compliance as follows: